stackgl/webgl-workshop/exercises/texture-mipmaps/README.md

 In this exercise, you should modify the example to enable mipmapping.
 Specifically, you should:

-* Set the maginification filter to LINEAR
+* Set the magnification filter to LINEAR
 * Set the minification filter to LINEAR_MIPMAP_LINEAR
 * Create a mipmap pyramid